 Some of the beneficial effects already covered such as reduced inflammation and a high amount of fibre help to explain this.

-Additionally, insoluble fibre is found in considerable amounts.
+Additionally, orange peels contain insoluble fibre in considerable amounts.
 This can have multiple benefits, too.
 We’ll talk more about these and soluble fibre in relation to those with digestive issues later on.

 Anti-Diabetic and Reduces Hypertension (High Blood Pressure)

 An interesting meta-analysis shows that the essential oils from orange and lemon peels also inhibit alpha-amylase and alpha-glucosidase enzymes (^).
-These convert starches and carbohydrates into sugars during digestion, respectively.
-By inhibiting this from happening, elevated levels of blood sugar may be prevented.
+These convert starches and carbohydrates into sugars during digestion.

 If the above reasons are not good enough answers to: “Should You Eat Orange Peel?”, I don’t know what is!